admiller125/PyBer_Analysis/README.md

 ## Summary
-Based on the results, it seems that the expected discrepencies are present, but there are some suggestions that could determine whether certain discrepencies can be alleviated.
+Based on the results, it seems that the expected discrepancies are present, but there are some suggestions that could determine whether certain discrepancies can be alleviated.

 ### Business Recommendations
 PyBer could start to collect time data for analysis.
 This time data would include time between each request and acceptance of the ride by the driver and duration of each ride along with cancellation data.
 If there are a significant number of shorter duration rides that are canceled due to drivers not accepting incentives could be provided to willing drivers to increase the volume of the business in rural areas.
-In addition a survey could be sent out to all users of the app to determine if they are satisfied with the availablilty of drivers.
+In addition a survey could be sent out to all users of the app to determine if they are satisfied with the availability of drivers.
 Similar analysis can be done to the previous suggestion to determine whether incentives could be provided to increase volume.
-Lastly PyBer could take a look at their pricing to determine whether they should consider raising their surge pricing.
+Lastly PyBer could look at their pricing to determine whether they should consider raising their surge pricing.
 This could allow them to raise their prices for shorter distance urban travel and allow them to potentially increase their bottom line.